 Female American cockroaches will produce oothecae egg cases a half-week or a week after the mating process.
 The egg cases will have about fifteen different embryos in them.
 Female roaches have a very high reproductive output since they can produce as many as fourteen of these egg cases throughout the course of their lives.
 Female cockroaches will carry the egg case on their abdomens for hours or days, and then they will hide the egg cases in safe and hidden locations that they select.
 They will use their saliva to get the egg cases to stay in one place.

 It should take twenty-four to thirty-eight days for the baby nymph roaches to emerge.
 The nymphs will shed their exoskeletons as part of their development.
 They will shed their exoskeletons as much as thirteen times by the time they reach adulthood.
 Each time they shed their exoskeletons, they will resemble adults more and more.
 It takes about a year or a little less for roaches to reach maturity.
 They live for a year as adults in most cases.
 However, given the tremendous reproductive output of a single roach, people certainly cannot just wait for individual roaches to die.

 Do you have a cockroach infestation in your home?
 Contact Big Time Pest Control today to get rid of cockroaches today.
 Here is our pest control services for cockroaches.
-Get professional pest control services today in Redding, Eureka, and surrounding areas.
+Get professional pest control services today in Redding, Anderson, and surrounding areas.